5 Myths About Narcotic Diversion Every ASC Needs to Stop Believing

 Turning Awareness into Action

 Awareness is only the first step.
 Real protection comes from action.
 At MedServe, we help ASCs move past myths with practical solutions.
-Our secure lockable medicine boxes, automated medication tracking systems, and compliance-ready audit and reporting tools close the gaps myths leave behind.
+Our digital medication tracking systems, secure storage, and compliance ready reporting tools close the gaps myths leave behind.

 The result is stronger medication safety, reliable documentation, and peace of mind for ASC leaders.

-The bottom line: Diversion is smarter and harder to spot than ever.
+The bottom line: Narcotic diversion is smarter and harder to spot than ever.
 Myths only make it easier.
 It is time to address the realities and take control.